helsingborg-stad-arkiv/archive/README.md

 - Uses [`wget`](https://www.gnu.org/software/wget/manual/wget.html) to mirror the website.
 - URLs are rewritten to be relative (`--convert-links`).
-- Media and assets from external domains are downloaded and stored locally (`--span-hosts`).
+- Media and assets from external domains specified in `EXTRA_DOMAINS` are downloaded and stored locally (`--span-hosts`).
 - Pages outside the original domain are **not crawled**.
-- Uses [`peaceiris/actions-gh-pages`](https://github.com/peaceiris/actions-gh-pages) to publish to GitHub Pages.
+- The workflow commits the archived snapshot to the repository under `/domain/YYYY-MM-DD/`.

 ---